vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 # The DAG Proliferation Nightmare

-A recent Reddit thread posed a common data engineering challenge: "[How to Leverage Data Partitions for Parallelizing ETL Workflows in Airflow?](https://www.reddit.com/r/dataengineering/comments/1ghdhtb/how_to_leverage_data_partitions_for_parallelizing/){:target="_blank"}" The user, like many of us, wanted to process partitioned data in parallel for increased efficiency.
+A recent Reddit discussion addressed a common challenge in Data Engineering: "[How to Leverage Data Partitions for Parallelizing ETL Workflows in Airflow?](https://www.reddit.com/r/dataengineering/comments/1ghdhtb/how_to_leverage_data_partitions_for_parallelizing/){:target="_blank"}" The user, like many of us, wanted to process partitioned data in parallel for increased efficiency.
 This sparks a crucial question: How can we achieve true parallel processing while maintaining a clean and manageable codebase?

 ![How to Leverage Data Partitions for Parallelizing ETL Workflows in Airflow?]({{site.baseurl}}/images/blog/2024-11-22-01.png)
 *Data Engineering Reddit, source: [Reddit](https://www.reddit.com/r/dataengineering/comments/1ghdhtb/how_to_leverage_data_partitions_for_parallelizing/){:target="_blank"}*